Every year, an estimated 390 million dengue infections occur, with about 96 million people worldwide having clinical symptoms of the disease.

 Against dengue hemorrhagic fever - the most severe version of the disease - the vaccine was reported as having 88.5% efficacy.
 Against dengue-associated hospitalization, the efficacy was 67%.

-The efficacy of the virus varies across the four different dengue serotypes.
+The efficacy of the vaccine varies across the four different dengue serotypes.
 It gives low protection against DENV 2 (35%), for instance, but fares better against DEN V 1 (50%), and gives more than 75% protection against DENV 3 and 4.

 Generally, the vaccine was well tolerated, with 647 participants reporting side effects - 402 in the vaccine group and 245 in the placebo group.